haihala/modman/README.md

 ### Command line tool

+#### Login credentials
 Run `./cli.py credentials set` to save your factorio portal login information.

+#### Text editor

+On Unix-like systems, including Linux and macOS, the command line text editor can be set by using `EDITOR` environment variable.
+Most likely you want to set this in your `~/.bashrc` with `export EDITOR=vim` (you can of course use other editors than vim, e.g. nano).

+#### Usage

-After that, run `./cli.py help` to see a list of available commands.
+ Running `./cli.py help` will display a list of available commands.

 ## Modpack format